 Homily for second Sunday of Advent C07 Dec 2018, by Sermons in

-In our first reading this morning, God calls on Jerusalem to take off her dress of sorrow and distress, and put on the beauty of the glory of God.
-It is a call to preparation for a triumphant return, a reminder to Jerusalem that even though her children were taken away on foot with their enemies as escort, he will bring them back like royal princes carried back in glory.
+In our first reading this morning, God calls on Jerusalem to take off her dress of sorrow and distress and put on the beauty of the glory of God.
+It is a call to preparation for a triumphant return, a reminder to Jerusalem that even though her children were taken away on foot with their enemies as an escort, he will bring them back like royal princes carried back in glory.

 The world is becoming very noisy, so many confusing voices speaking and beckoning on us to come, but St. Paul encourages us in our second reading to learn to recognize what is best for us with the help of God.
-He says, This will help you to become pure and blameless, and prepare you for the Day of Christ, when you will reach the perfect goodness which Jesus Christ produces in us for the glory and praise of God.
+He says This will help you to become pure and blameless, and prepare you for the Day of Christ when you will reach the perfect goodness which Jesus Christ produces in us for the glory and praise of God.

 May the grace of this season enable us to prepare well for the celebration of Christmas.